Community Research welcomed four incredible presenters to a discussion about the state of housing research and services in Aotearoa.

 b) lived experience

 d) Rangatahi housing

-This webinar will be an opportunity for us to collectively ask what actionable steps can be taken to address the gaps in the research and services for housing in Aotearoa.
+This webinar was an opportunity for us to collectively ask what actionable steps can be taken to address the gaps in the research and services for housing in Aotearoa.

 Aaron Hendry: Youth Advocate.
 Social worker.
 Writer.
 Podcaster.